stratapp-ai/stratapp-ai.github.io/privacy.md

 **Legal Requirements**

-#stratapp may disclose your Personal Data in the good faith belief that such action is necessary to:
+\#stratapp may disclose your Personal Data in the good faith belief that such action is necessary to:

-- To comply with a legal obligation
+* To comply with a legal obligation
-- To protect and defend the rights or property of #stratapp
+* To protect and defend the rights or property of #stratapp
-- To prevent or investigate possible wrongdoing in connection with the Service
+* To prevent or investigate possible wrongdoing in connection with the Service
-- To protect the personal safety of users of the Service or the public
+* To protect the personal safety of users of the Service or the public
-- To protect against legal liability
+* To protect against legal liability

 **Security of Data**

 The security of your data is important to us but remember that no method of transmission over the Internet or method of electronic storage is 100% secure.
 While we strive to use commercially acceptable means to protect your Personal Data, we cannot guarantee its absolute security.

-**Our Policy on &quot;Do Not Track&quot; Signals under the California Online Protection Act (CalOPPA)**
+**Our Policy on "Do Not Track" Signals under the California Online Protection Act (CalOPPA)**

-We do not support Do Not Track (&quot;DNT&quot;).
+We do not support Do Not Track ("DNT").
 Do Not Track is a preference you can set in your web browser to inform websites that you do not want to be tracked.

 You can enable or disable Do Not Track by visiting the Preferences or Settings page of your web browser.